parevalo/gee-ccdc-tools/docs/lctutorial/training.rst

        return feat.set('landcover',feat.get('lc_string'))})
        .remap(['forest','agriculture','water'],[1,2,3],'landcover')

 This can also be done using the 'remapLC' function in our API.
-See API documentation for a full description of available functions (todo).
+See the `API documentation <https://gee-tutorials.readthedocs.io/en/latest/api/api.html>`_ for a full description of available functions.

 .. code:: javascript